 There were 16-18 Reichsleiter (the number varied somewhat over time) can be translated as government leaders.
 These included some ministers of the German government agencies, but Reichsleiter was not synomanous with Reichminister.
 The Reichsleiter made up the Party Directorate (Reichsleitung) or principal party leadership.
 It was these leaders who were primarily resonsible for implementing Party policies throughout the German Government.
 Reichsleitet were given responsibility for at least one office within the Party Directorate.
 They held a range of other posts such as the leadership of Party formations, associated federations, and a range of supervised organizations.
 Some were also appointed ministers of state or the head of smaller governmental organizations.
 The Reichsleitung is thus the basic horizontal organization of the party based on a functional bass.
 Each office within the Party Reichsleitung carried out specific tasks assigned by the Führer or by the Party Chancellory.
 Several Reichsleitern were very important in the NAZI Party.
 Alfred Rosenberg was the Führer's for Ideological Training and Education of the Party (Der Beauftragte des Fuehrer's fuer die Ueberwachung der gesammten geistigen und weltanschaulichen Schulung und Erziehung).
 Hans Frank headed the Party's Legal Office (Reichsleiter des Reichsrechtsamtes).
 Baldur von Schirach was the Leader for Youth Education (Leiter fuer die Jugenderziehung).
 Robert Ley was the Leader of the Party Organization (Reichsorganisationsleiter der NSDAP) and Leader of the German Labor Front (Leiter der Deutschen Arbeitsfront).
 One of Hitler's favorites had virtually no following within the Party, but played a major role in rationalizing war production, especially after the the death of Fritz Tot.
 One of the actions he took was to seize control of the massive Tot Organization.

-The Party was also organized into several leadership groups.
-These organizations controlled party organizations were essentially the actual Party or party structure.
+The Party was also organized into several Gliederungen or leadership groups.
+These controlled party organizations were essentially the actual Party or party structure.
 These included the most impottant party leadership and cadre formation organizations.
-The SA had been the Paty muscle, but after the Night of the Long Knives (1934), the SA was replaced in authority by the SS.
-SA commander Roehm and the top leadership was arrested and executed by the SS.
+The SA had been the Party muscle, but after the Night of the Long Knives (1934), the SA was replaced in authority by the SS.
+SA commander Roehm and the top DA leadership were arrested and executed by the SS.
 The SS became the premenent power in Germany.
 The SS was not only a Party Organization, but came to include the Government police and internal security organizations as well.
 The Hitler Youth Organization became a massive national youth movement given the responsibility for youthful cadre formation.
+There were also orgnizatioijs for women and university dstudents.
 Most Party memnbers belonged to one of these organizations.

 Hitler ws a highly emotive speaker.
 Non-German speakers can preceive that from the news reels of his speeches without understanding what he was saying.
 As he perfected his speaking skills, he became highly effective in arousing great pasion among his audience, especially anger and hate.
 As a result, vandalism and violence often followed his orations.
 Hitler even personally participated in this violence.
 After leading a mob which attacked a rival politican, the police arrested him and he received a 3-month prison sentence (September 1921).
 The experienced convinced him that the Party needed its own army.
 He named the new group the Sturm Abteilung (Storm Section) (SA).
 The SA became knwn as the Stormtroopers or Brownshirts.
 The Stormtroopers in World War I were the elite troops used to lead attacks or blunt enemy offenses.
 The Brownshirts was derived frim the brown-colored military styled uniforms.
 Hitler employed the SA to attack rivals and break up their meetings and to prevent rival paeties from doing the same.
 Captain Ernst Roehm who Hitler had convinced to join the Party played a key role in recruitung the SA.
 A dashing World War I flying ace, Hermann Goering, was initially placed in command.
 Goering during the War had been second in command for Manfred von Richthofen's Flying Circus and replace him when he was killed.
 Many early SA recruits were unemployed members of the Freikorps (right-wing soldiiers) that had organized after the War.
 The NAZIs purchased a surplus supply of khaki military shirts from the Army.
 (The Army had planned to use them in Africa.)
 The SA also had grey jackets (grey is the color most associated with the German Arny), swastika armbands, ski-caps, jodphurs, and combat boots.
 The SA soon took to parading in the streets with loud bands, ans swastika flags and other party banners.
 After the march Hitler would guive one of his emotional speeches and not uncommonly their would be violence durected at Communists or other left-wing politicanns and Jews.